 - See the benefits and decide for yourself:

 This is probably the biggest benefit.
 Maybe you’re a featherweight or heavyweight and can’t find somebody your size at your home gym.
 Or maybe you’re king of the hill and need to find more competitive sparring to improve.
 Sparring at other gyms will allow you to increase your skills and keep your training from getting stale.
 You’ll test yourself against different styles and trickier opponents who can sharpen you skills.
 Your confidence will skyrocket before the local tournaments when you’ve already fought everyone across town.

 There’s no rule saying you have to do your mitt drills, bagwork, sparring, and weights all in one stinky basement gym.
 Many fighters I know work their boxing technique and mitt drills with their head trainer at a local gym.
 Then go to another gym to find quality sparring partners and pick up tips from their friends’ trainers.
-Then do their conditioning, weights and running at a nice clean commercial gym.
+Following this, they do their conditioning, weights, and running at home on gym equipment (rented from companies like Hirefitness or otherwise) or in a nice clean commercial gym.
+Then do their conditioning, weights, and running in their home on rent gym equipment or in a nice clean commercial gym.
 This doesn’t always happen all in one day, of course.

 You will see your future competition beforehand.
 You will have a good idea of how good you need to be to win fights.
 When tournament season comes around, you will have seen it all and have less surprises to be afraid of.
 Make sure you introduce yourself as a competing fighter when you first go into the gym.
 Let them know you’re there to learn and show your respect.
 Do not showoff and don’t knock anybody out unless you have to.
 It’s always nice to have multiple places to train.
 You never know if you might need a new gym and trainer one day.

 Do you really need to train at multiple gyms?